 At Clayton St John CofE Primary we firmly believe that Every Child Matters and our Special Education Needs and Disability policy reflects our commitment to ensuring all children have equality of access through the provision of an inclusive learning environment.
 We implement a graduated approach based on the guidance from Bradford Metropolitan District Councils Children's Services for SEND.
 This is based on an Assess-Plan-Do-Review 3 range structure.
 The 3 Range Structure for each area of SEND

-Our SENDCo, (Special Educational Needs and Disability Co-ordinator), is available to talk to Parents/Carers and an appointment can be arranged through the school office.
+Our SENDCo, (Special Educational Needs and Disability Co-ordinator) Mrs C Stone, is available to talk to Parents/Carers and an appointment can be arranged through the school office.
 The SENDCo also works closely with our SEND Governor.

 With respect to the Equality Act, we aim to make reasonable adjustments to ensure equality of access to all areas of school for all our school community.
 We have easy access to the building, disabled toilet facilities and a lift.

 The Head of School and SENDCo are always willing to discuss how we could fulfil a child's special educational needs.
 If your child already has a statement of Special Educational Needs or an Educational Health and Care Plan or is in the process of being assessed, and you choose to send your child to our school, then our SENDCo will be informed and she will ensure that relevant support are put in place as soon as possible.

 If you need to know more about these subjects please do not hesitate to contact the SENDCo (Special Educational Needs and Disability Co-ordinator) or the Head of School.

 Parents/ Carers may obtain a shortened copy of this from the school office.
 If you would like a full-length copy there is a small photocopying charge and the school would require advance notice in order to prepare it for you.
 Please note that the SEND policy changes in line with new government initiatives.